SuadeLabs/fire/documentation/properties/income_assessment.md

 (see above)

 ### single_not_evidenced
-> Single income loans which MLAR notes E1/2 [MLAR E12][e12] defines as where "the lender has no independent documentary evidence to verify income (e.g. as provided by an employer's reference, a bank statement, a salary slip, a P60, or audited/certified accounts."
+> Single income loans which MLAR notes E1/2 [MLAR notes E1/2][e12] defines as where "the lender has no independent documentary evidence to verify income (e.g. as provided by an employer's reference, a bank statement, a salary slip, a P60, or audited/certified accounts."

 ### joint_not_evidenced
-Joint income loans which MLAR notes E1/2 [MLAR E12][e12] defines as where "the lender has no independent documentary evidence to verify income (e.g. as provided by an employer's reference, a bank statement, a salary slip, a P60, or audited/certified accounts."
+Joint income loans which MLAR notes E1/2 [MLAR notes E1/2][e12] defines as where "the lender has no independent documentary evidence to verify income (e.g. as provided by an employer's reference, a bank statement, a salary slip, a P60, or audited/certified accounts."

 More on income assessment can be found in the [FCA Handbook section on Responsible Lending][responsible-lending]